mohank2412000-hub/Customer_Shopping-_Behavior_analysis/README.md

 ### 4. Connect to SQL

-* Create database in PostgreSQL/MySQL/SQL Server
+* Create database in MySQL Server
 * Upload cleaned dataset using Python (`to_sql()`)

 ### 5. Open Power BI